Note: This is a final-year dissertation write-up fellowship. Applicants should intend to defend by the end of the award

 How to Apply

 Deadline: March 5, 2021, 1:00 P.M.
 ET

 Only completed applications submitted by the deadline will be considered.
 Please read the directions and information carefully for the online application.
-The applicant must upload all items electronically with the exception of the letters of recommendation, which are uploaded by the recommenders or mailed to GSAS.
+The applicant must upload all items electronically with the exception of the letters of recommendation, which are uploaded by the recommenders or emailed to gsas-fellowships [at] columbia.edu.